-Organising to ship goods overseas and make sure you get paid in return can be daunting but rest assured we have some solutions:
+Organising to ship goods overseas and make sure you get paid in return can be daunting - here are some options for receiving payments from overseas securely and easily.

 I want to accept electronic transfers